phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 plt.show()
 ~~~

-Run the two code blocks for Part2: Visualizing trajectories (1st block simulates, 2nd block is plotter).
-The background color indicates concentration: white -> red = low -> high; black dot are starting points; red dots are the points they reached at the end of the simulation; colorful small dots represents trajectories (one color one cell): dark -> bright color = older -> newer time points; blue cross indicates the highest concentration [1500, 1500].

-**STOP:** What do you observe?
+**STOP:** Run the notebook.
+What do you observe?
 Are the cells moving up the gradient?
-Is this a good strategy to search for food?
+Is this a good strategy for a bacterium to use to search for food?
 {: .notice--primary}

-## Measure performance quantitatively
+## Quantifying the performance of our search algorithm

 Although the cells are under the same mechanisms for random walk, randomness introduced large variations among the trajectories.
 Therefore, simulation with 3 cells is not convincing.
 To assess the performances, let's simulate with 500 cells for 1500 seconds.